 A) Eligibility: For registering a second-level name, and how will eligibility be determined

-The .kids TLD is restricted to children centric organizations, non-governmental organizations (NGOs), children’s rights initiatives and children led initiatives in the first phase of Sunrise.
+Eligibility for a .kids domain name is restricted to community members (and their members and entities having a verifiable nexus).

+.kids, is created to serve the community as defined in #20a.
+While intended end-users are kids, registrants of the TLD are Children Rights and Children Welfare organizations, children-led groups and alliances that work on the well-being of children (explained in 18b and 20a).

+All .kids registrants must meet the eligibility requirements as set forth above (including Sunrise and Landrush).
+The registrant must either be a kids community organization or a member of a kids community organization (or an entity with a verifiable nexus, such as an affiliate or associate member, etc.).

+Relevant information must be provided with the .kids registration request in the form of a verifiable code from a kids community organization or listing the kids community organization directly as a contact for domain registration.

+Documentary proof on legitimacy of the registrant may be requested by the Registry.
+E.g. if representing a kids community organization, legal entities registered; evidence of past activities; website; Articles of Association; or official explanatory letter, describing the entity and showing the alignment of its mission with the community-based purpose of the .kids domain may be requested to ascertain the eligibility of the organization.

 A multi-phased Sunrise process will be adopted (for more information please see application form #29).

-In a subsequent Sunrise phase, the standard ICANN new gTLD sunrise and Trademark Clearing House implementation will be offered for legitimate registered trademarks and service marks owners to obtain domains corresponding to their entity names.
+In Sunrise phase, the standard ICANN new gTLD sunrise and Trademark Clearing House implementation will be offered for legitimate registered trademarks and service marks owners to obtain domains corresponding to their entity names.

 Throughout the Sunrise, Landrush phases and upon Go Live, the .kids TLD is restricted to registrants who expressly adhere to the following Guiding Principles in the provision of content and services with their .kids domain: